mathisGarberg/angular-folder-structure/data.rst

 By default there are two subdirectories::

   ~/src/app/data
-    /types
+    /schema
     /service

-The types directory holds the class definition files for data structures.
+The schema directory holds the class definition files for data structures.
 An example data structure:

 .. code-block:: ts